antmicro/topwrap/docs/source/description_files.md

 ## IP description files

-Every IP wrapped by Topwrap needs a description file in the YAML format.

 The ports of an IP should be placed in the global `signals` key, followed by the direction - `in`, `out` or `inout`.
 The module name of an IP should be placed in the global `name` key, and it should be consistent with the definition in the HDL file.

 As an example, this is the description of ports in the `Clock Crossing` IP: